MaximeRenard/backend/README.md

 # Project for ALTEN test
-## Projet Back End with Pythhon with Django framework
+## Projet Back End with Python with Django framework
 ## Author : Maxime Renard